Skip to content

 The road to a diagnosis is already hard for men.
 For women, it is harder.
 Because you have to convince a doctor who learned that ADHD is an eight-year-old boy who cannot sit still.
 Not a 35-year-old woman with a master's degree and two kids.

 This late diagnosis has consequences.
 Years of internalized shame.
 Years of believing you are lazy, disorganized, not enough.
 Relationships damaged by behaviors you could not understand yourself.
+Emotional dysregulation read as instability when it actually has an explanation, which I cover on the ADHD and emotions page.
 The diagnosis does not repair those years.
 But it allows you to stop blaming yourself.
+On what an unrecognized ADHD costs over a lifetime, I wrote a whole page: undiagnosed ADHD in adults.

 What do I observe around me?